abym-droid/upgrad-bike-sharing-linear-regression-assignment/README.md

 - The model is not very complex and the final one contains 9 features shortlisted after Recursive Feature Elimination (RFE) automated process and manual feature selection from 28 features (post dummy variables and scaling)

 **Significant Variables:**
  - **Spring Season:** The variable "spring" has a coefficient/weightage of -0.8188.
-The bike demand will significantly fall in spring and the company needs to invest in some marketing strategies to attract more people during spring
+The bike demand will significantly fall in spring and the company needs to invest in some marketing strategies to attract more people during spring.
  - **Temperature:** This variable "temp" has a coefficient/weightage of 0.3510.
-In general as temperature gets warmer, demand rises This could be also observed as "winter" season or "Light Snow" (weathersit original catageorical variable level) drives demands down.
+In general as temperature gets warmer, demand rises.
+This could be also observed as "Winter" season or "Light Snow" (weathersit original catageorical variable level) drives demands down.
  - **Year:** This variable "year" has a coefficient/weightage pf 0.9418.
-Year on year demand is increasing Covid-19 may have temporariliy stiffled demand but as the pandemic is gone now (or is less serious) the demand is expected to rise again.
-People are also becoming more climate conscious and prefer bikes for shorter transits and for jealth benefits
+Year on year demand is increasing.
+Covid-19 may have temporariliy stiffled demand but as the pandemic is gone now (or is less serious) the demand is expected to rise again.
+People are also becoming more climate conscious and prefer bikes for shorter transits and for health benefits.
  - **Weather Conditions:** Weathersit variables like "Light Snow" or "Mist" drives demands down.
-"Summer" and "Fall" seasons drives demands up
+"Summer" and "Fall" seasons drives demands up.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->